 Talk to your tenant and write them a formal letter first.

 If you can’t resolve the problems, you can use a mediation service to resolve issues.
+If all else fails, you could take your tenant to court.

 The law is there to protect the interests of both landlords and tenants, and there are always options to pursue without things getting too heated.